El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 There is no time limit at the main colony so you can spend as long as you want there.
 Once you are done you follow the same path back down the hill.
 It is an amazing sight and we are already planning to visit some other sanctuaries in Mexico on a future trip.

 The best time to see monarch butterflies in Mexico is late January and February.
-At this point in time, they have gathered in the largest numbers and it is warm enough that they will take flight during the day when the sun is out.
+At this point, they have gathered in the largest numbers and it is warm enough that they will take flight during the day when the sun is out.

 January and February are the best months but the start of March could also be a good time too.
-Our friend Carmelo who we met in Angangueo and who lives right by the sanctuary said in March the butterflies start leaving.
+Our friend Carmelo whom we met in Angangueo and who lives right by the sanctuary said that the butterflies start leaving in March.

 So if you visit at this point there are apparently thousands of butterflies all over the roads surrounding the area outside the sanctuary.
 It sounded beautiful the way he described it so the start of March could be an awesome time to visit too.